stefanusgusega/try-leetcode/README.md

 # try-leetcode
-A repository that consists of the code for doing leetocde
+A repository that consists of the code for doing leetcode